Stegodyphus dumicola: Mating

-Parental Care
+Parental care

 Within the large colonies, female spiders share maternal care of the brood, regardless of whether or not she is the mother.
 Roughly 60% of females in the colony remain virgins and engage in extreme allomaternal care.
 Egg sack maintenance, construction and defense are the responsibility of the females.
 Females will regurgitate captured prey to second instar brood, and later sacrifice herself in a final act of matriphagy by the time the brood reaches final instar.

 Social behavior

 The Stegodyphus dumicola is one of only twenty to thirty spider species that is considered social.
 Sociality in spiders is defined as cooperative breeding in spiders that are non-territorial and permanently social.
-Although the Stegodyphus dumicola, mainly live-in groups, they have also been found to live solitarily.
+Although the Stegodyphus dumicola mainly live in groups, they have also been found to live solitarily.

-The Stegodyphus dumicola groups range from a few individuals to a few hundred spiders.
+Stegodyphus dumicola groups range from a few individuals to a few hundred spiders.
 They colonize, construct, and maintain the same web.
-They cooperate in childcare and gathering prey.
-Spiders will tend to live in the same colony they were born in, leading to a group that is made of several generations of related individuals.
+They cooperate in caring for the young and in gathering prey.
+The spiders will tend to live in the same colony they were born into, leading to a group that is made of several generations of related individuals.
 Foraging behavior has been observed to be equally divided amongst members of the colony.